AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 ### Multiple conditions on a single entity

-A lot of times, you need to create multiple conditions on a single entity.
+Often, you need to create multiple conditions on a single entity.
 In this case, the alternative API may be handy:

 ```csharp